• Skip to primary navigation

 Potatoes on a baking tray

-When cool enough to handle, mash the potatoes by either passing them through a ricer, or peeling and mashing them by hand using a potato masher or a fork.
+When cool enough to handle, mash the potatoes by either passing them through a potato ricer, or peeling and mashing them by hand using a potato masher or a fork.
 If following the latter option, make sure that no lumps remain.

-Mix and knead the dough
+Mix and knead the dough.

 Transfer the mashed potatoes to a large mixing bowl and season generously with salt.
 Next, add the semolina and flour and mix thoroughly by squeezing the dough with your hands.
-If it's sticky, add extra flour until it no longer sticks to your hands.
-If the dough doesn't stick together, then add either a splash of water or olive oil.

 Gnocchi dough in a mixing bowl